 When listening to the Bose Soundbar 500, the soundstage is decent.
 The left and right drivers of the Bose are actually on its side instead of on the front, which helps to get a wider soundstage than the size of the bar.
 However, this results in a slightly diffused soundstage and objects are harder to pinpoint.

-The stereo dynamics performance of the Bose Soundbar 500 is just okay.
+The Bose Soundbar 500's stereo dynamics performance is just okay.
 The bar can get decently loud, but not as much as most other soundbars.
 Also, there are noticeable compression artifacts when pushing the bar to its max volume, which is disappointing, especially in the bass range.

-The THD performance of the Bose 500 is good.
+The Bose 500's THD performance is good.
 At a normal listening volume, the amount of THD is within very good limits.
 Also, when pushing it to its maximum volume, there’s no big jump in THD, which is great for a clean and pure sound.

 This is a 3.0 setup that has great performance in the center channel.
 Due to its configuration, the Bose 500 has a dedicated center speaker, which results in a clearer and more accurate audio reproduction of the dialog in movies.
 However, the bar doesn’t get very loud, which is disappointing.